K4liber/pycon_pl_24_workshop/schedule.md

 - 1997 -> CPython users can run multiple interpreters in the same process (https://docs.python.org/3/c-api/init.html#sub-interpreter-support)
 - ...
 - 2001 -> the world’s first multicore processor "Power4"
+- 2016 -> Gilectomy, partially successful attempt to remove the GIL from CPython
 - 2017 -> PEP 554 – Multiple Interpreters in the Stdlib
 - 2022 -> PEP 684 – A Per-Interpreter GIL
 - 2023 -> PEP 703 – Making the Global Interpreter Lock Optional in CPython